ava-labs/avalanche-docs/docs/subnets/elastic-subnets-parameters-reference.md

 ### Reward Formula

-Consider an elastic subnet validator which stakes $Staked Amount$ for $Staking Duration$ time.
+Consider an elastic Subnet validator which stakes $Staked Amount$ for $Staking Duration$ time.

-Assume at the start of the staking period the amount of asset in subnet is $Existing Supply$.
+Assume at the start of the staking period the amount of asset in Subnet is $Existing Supply$.

-The maximum amount of asset in subnet is $MaximumSupply$.
+The maximum amount of asset in Subnet is $MaximumSupply$.
 The validator will receive a reward calculated as follows:

 $$